giorgi-o/SkinPeek/README.md

 Deploying in the guild happens instantly but the commands can only be used in that guild.
 Deploying globally can take up to an hour due to Discord's caching.

 If you deployed both globally and in a guild, you will see every command twice.
-In that case, just send `!undeploy` and `!deploy global`.
+In that case, just send `!undeploy guild`!

 By default, the bot doesn't store your username/password, it only uses them to get the cookies that can be used to generate access tokens needed to get your shop.
 You can log in using [your auth.riotgames.com cookies](https://github.com/giorgi-o/SkinPeek/wiki/How-to-get-your-Riot-cookies) using `/cookies` to avoid sending your password, and you can delete your account from the bot using `/forget`.